Skip to content

 );

-} = defineConsumerFirst(taskQueue, tasksExchange, taskMessage, { routingKey: "task.execute" });
+const executeTaskCommand = defineCommandConsumer(taskQueue, tasksExchange, taskMessage, {

-// Compose contract
+// Compose contract - only publishers and consumers needed

 export const contract = defineContract({